 A couple years ago, with funding from the National Science Foundation, Jason and his multidisciplinary team of geoscientists, social scientists, theatre professionals and technologists created a program (called GeoDES) that involved the use of innovative mixed-reality simulations designed to help university faculty practice advocating for more diverse, equitable and inclusive departments.
 Now a new NSF planning grant will help him and his team further this work.
 The outcome of this planning grant is to link GeoDES and four other pilot projects together so that they can submit a grant proposal to the NSF for a large five-year project that builds and leverages infrastructure for making significant progress on a national scale regarding diversity, equity, and inclusion in the sciences.

-Learn more about Jason
+Learn more about Professor Chen

 - Read this news story about the grant he secured to form the JEDI Alliance.